xalaida/laravel-nuxt-docker/README.md

 - add image to readme.md with connected containers and workflow explaining
 - add other containers (selenium, laravel-echo-server)
 - add instructions about testing (and generate .env.testing file)
-- reinstall laravel and nuxt with fresh and empty templates
 - migrate to SSL and probably HTTP2
 - find and replace all hardcoded values with ENV variables